CONTENT:

 4. Choose PDF Preset PDF/X-1a.

-5. Set up all the other options in the Export PDF dialog box (compression, marks and bleeds, etc.)
+5. Set up all the other options in the Export PDF dialogue box (compression, marks and bleeds, etc.)

-6. Finally, in the Output pane of the Export PDF dialog box, choose Convert to Destination (Preserve Numbers) from the Color Conversion pop-up menu.
-This setting will ensure that existing CMYK images and colors are left as CMYK.
-Do not choose “Convert to Destination” (without the “preserve numbers”) part.
+6. Finally, in the Output pane of the Export PDF dialogue box, select Convert to Destination (Preserve Numbers) from the Colour Conversion pop-up menu.
+This setting will ensure that existing CMYK images and colours are left as CMYK.
+Do not pick “Convert to Destination” (without the “preserve numbers”) part.

-7. Then, in the Destination pop-up menu, choose which CMYK you are targeting.
+7. Then, in the Destination pop-up menu, select which CMYK you are targeting.
 Choose either ISO Coated v2 or PSO Coated v3.

 8. Click Export